MargaridanarSousa/Learn_CMDL/index.md

 The program comes packaged as an executable JAR file, already including the required external libraries and can be downloaded [here](Learn_CMDL.jar).
 The source code can be downloaded [here](Learn_CMDL.zip).

-In order to visualize the output Graph in .dot format, download [graphviz](https://graphviz.gitlab.io/download/).
+In order to visualize the output graph in dot format, download [graphviz](https://graphviz.gitlab.io/download/).

 ## Usage